jsvine/intro-to-visidata/docs/the-big-picture/visidata-in-60-seconds.rst

 Step 1: Use ``vd`` to open a data file
 --------------------------------------

-Download :download:`faa-wildlife-strikes.csv <../../datasets/faa-wildlife-strikes.csv>`, a dataset of all aircraft-wildlife collisions `reported to the Federal Aviation Adminsitration <https://wildlife.faa.gov/database.aspx>`_ between 2010 and mid-2016.
+Download :download:`faa-wildlife-strikes.csv <../../datasets/faa-wildlife-strikes.csv>`, a dataset of all aircraft-wildlife collisions `reported to the Federal Aviation Administration <https://wildlife.faa.gov/database.aspx>`_ between 2010 and mid-2016.

 From your terminal, move into the directory where you downloaded the dataset.
 Then run the following command: